Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 cqlsh> DROP KEYSPACE cfs_archive

-4. Make sure any use of the SPARK_LOCAL_DIRS and SPARK_EXECUTOR_DIRS environment variables match their use as described in Setting Spark environment variables.
+4. Make sure any use of the SPARK_LOCAL_DIRS and SPARK_EXECUTOR_DIRS environment variables match their use as described in 5.1@dse:spark:configure-node.adoc#configureEnvVar.

-5. For applications to use the compatible Spark Jobserver API in the DataStax repository, migrate jobs that extend from SparkHiveJob and SparkSqlJob to SparkSessionJob.
-See the DemoSparkSessionJob example in the demos directory.
+5. For applications to use a compatible Spark Jobserver API from the DataStax repository, you must migrate any jobs that extend from SparkHiveJob or SparkSqlJob to SparkSessionJob.
+See the DemoSparkSessionJob example in the demos directory, which is located at /usr/share/dse/demos for package installations and <installation_location>/demos for tarball installations.

-Follow these steps to prepare each node for the upgrade:
+Follow these steps to prepare each DSE 5.1 node for the upgrade.

 The DataStax Installer is not supported for DSE 6.0 and later.
-To upgrade from DSE 5.x that was installed with the DataStax Installer, you must first change from a standalone installer installation to a tarball or package installation for the same DSE version.
-See Upgrading to DSE 6.0 or DSE 6.7 from DataStax Installer installations.
+If you installed DSE 5.x with the DataStax Installer, you must first change from a standalone installer installation to a tarball or package installation for the same DSE version.
+For instructions, see Convert DataStax Installer installations.

 1. Upgrade to the latest patch release on your current version.
 The latest patch release includes fixes that can simplify the upgrade process.